-Out of the FOG is dedicated to offering support and the opportunity for personal growth for people who have been affected by someone who suffers from a personality disorder.
-Who We Are Not:
+Out of the FOG is a group of peers dedicated to offering support and the opportunity for personal growth for people who have been affected by someone who suffers from a personality disorder.

 The spirit of our community is one of compassion and growth.
 You have a unique opportunity while you are here to work on your own healing and recovery, and also to offer encouragement and understanding to others who are all in different stages of the learning or healing process.

 Please respect our readers by not posting the same thing in multiple threads.
-Multiple copies or slightly modified copies of the same post are not permitted and will be removed.
+Multiple copies or slightly modified copies of the same post are not permitted.

 for an explanation of some of the more commonly used terms.